franciskinyuru/myportfolio/READme.md

 ## Portfolio
-# author :: Francis Kinyuru
+# Author :: Francis Kinyuru

 # What is this project About
 Project simply displays a representation of my Curriculum Vitae which includes About, Experience, Profession and education background